In 2010, the President and Congress signed Obamacare into law. Why? They wanted to make sure all Americans were able to get health insurance.

 Those who are on Medicare Part D, which paid for some but not all the costs of prescription drugs, received $250 in 2010 if they needed it.
 In 2011, they received 50% off of brand-name prescription drugs, and a 7% discount for generic drugs.
 For more, see Drug Discounts.
 By 2020, Obamacare will pay 100% of prescription drug costs for those on Medicare Part D.

-Small Business Owners - Owners of a small business (25 employees or less) that provide health insurance can get a tax credit for 35% of the cost from Obamacare.
-This will go up to 50% in 2014.
+Small Business Owners - Owners of a small business (25 employees or less) that provide health insurance can get a tax credit for 50% of the cost from Obamacare.
 They can also get Federal financial assistance if they offer health insurance to early retirees 55-64.
 For details, go to ERRP and Helping Small Businesses with Obamacare.

 Those Who Earn $200,000 a Year or More - Taxes increased for individuals who earn $200,000 or more, and families who earn $250,000 or more.
 To find out more, see Obamacare Taxes.

 Obamacare requires everyone to enroll in health insurance by March 31, 2014 .
-Those that don't will be taxed about 1% of their 2014 income.
-(Find out exactly how this will affect you in Obamacare Taxes)
+Those that don't are taxed about 1% of their 2014 income.
+(Find out exactly how this affects you in Obamacare Taxes)

 All health insurance plans must provide 10 essential health benefits.
 The only exceptions are plans that were in existence before March 23, 2010, and were "grandfathered in."

-Congress is also be required to get their insurance through the same exchanges, instead of the government-provided health insurance they got before.
+Members and staff of Congress are required to get their insurance through the same exchanges, instead of the government-provided health insurance they got before.
 However, they continue to receive Federal subsidies to pay for their insurance: $4,900 for individuals and $10,000 for family coverage.
 For more, see When Does Obamacare Start?(Source: WSJ, Members Only, August 8, 2013; Affordable Care Act)

 Families With Health Insurance - Many people with good health insurance are worried that their companies will cancel their existing plans.
 In fact, a government study said that this might happen to 3-5 million employees.
 Why?
 Some companies will find it cheaper to pay the penalties and allow their workers to get insurance on the exchanges.
 Most companies will keep offering health insurance as a benefit to attract the best workers.
 It's actually less expensive for them than offering higher wages, because insurance isn't taxed.
 (Source: CBO, The Effects of the Affordable Care Act on Employment-Based Health Insurance, March 15, 2012)